PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 • Tap the Financial Ombudsman: If PSA Finance refuses your claim or doesn’t offer satisfactory compensation, then it’s time to bring the matter up to the Financial Ombudsman Service.
 They can be your best option, as this intermediary body has helped thousands resolve their issues related to finance.
 Also, they can be trusted to investigate your complaint and help resolve the issue.

-• Seek legal advice: If you believe your case is strong and you need more action be done, then seeking legal advice from a consumer rights solicitor or a PCP claims company may help you pursue a claim in court.
+• Seek legal advice: If you believe your case is strong and you need more action to be taken, then seeking legal advice from a consumer rights solicitor or a PCP claims company with finance claims experts may help you pursue a claim in court.

 Conclusion